CentralLabFacilities/simple_robot_gaze/README.md

     scope_topic_prefix:
         - robot

-ROS remote control support is enabled by default, if you wish to control Gaze remotely via RSB set this to "1"

-    enable_rsb_remote_control:
-        - 0

 What kind of data are you sending in your input stream, corresponds to priorities.
 Currently implemented:
 ROS: ros:People, ros:PointStamped